knative/test-infra/ci/prow_setup.md

 ## Adding new Kubernetes resources

-1. If it's Boskos related, check under [prow/boskos/deployments](./prow/boskos/deployments) and add a new file there if not exist.

-1. If not Boskos related, check under [prow/deployments](./prow/deployments) and add a new file there if not exist.
+1. Check under [prow/deployments](./prow/deployments) and add a new file there if not exist.

 1. If the change involves adding new namespace, add it in [prow/config_start.yaml](./prow/config_start.yaml).